Jas111111/QMUL_Project/README.md

 This project implements various techniques for optimizing deep neural networks to improve inference speed and reduce model size while maintaining accuracy.
 The techniques include network compression, model pruning, knowledge distillation, and quantization.

+all the result plot are saved as modelname folder
 ## Project Structure

 ```